 - 1. Maintain abatement, arbitration and BOE files; - 2.
 Ensure that the Board meets statutory deadlines for property valuation appeals; - 3.
-Accept timely petitions;; - 4.
-Take reasonable steps to notify Petitioners of defects in petitions that would prevent consideration of those petitions; - 5.
-Recruit, interview and contract with referees; - 6.
+Accept timely petitions; - 4.
+Take reasonable steps to notify Petitioners of defects in petitions that would prevent consideration of those petitions, and reject petitions that are not perfected by statutory filing deadlines; - 5.
+Recruit, interview, and contract with referees and arbitrators; - 6.
 Schedule via automated system, if available, and notice hearings; - 7.
-Formulate and maintain a list of arbitrators; - 8.
+Enter Board decisions and notify Petitioners of those decisions. - 8.
+Formulate and maintain a list of arbitrators; - 9.
 Perform other duties as required by the Board.